Master of Management (CEMS)

 The Sydney Master of Management (CEMS) is a pre-experience program designed to provide students who are fluent in a second language, with the opportunity to go one step further with their management education through the CEMS component of the degree.

-CEMS – the Global Alliance in Management Education – is a highly prestigious alliance of leaders in business and higher education and offers the number one ranked (by the Financial Times in 2009), Master of International Management (MIM ) program.
+CEMS – the Global Alliance in Management Education – is a highly prestigious alliance of leaders in business and higher education and offers the number one ranked (by the Financial Times), Master of International Management (MIM ) program.
 We are the only faculty in Australia to offer this program and were also the only Australian business school and the first non-European institution to be admitted as a member of CEMS.

 As part of the CEMS MIM program you will spend at least one semester at a top overseas university where you will carry out business projects and internships with leading international companies – an opportunity that will open doors for you worldwide.